ericinlinux/100-days-of-code/r1-log.md

 ### R1D2
 Started the tutorial about Mixed Linear Models in R. Using a new notebook to run the analysis and following the instructions from http://www.bodowinter.com/tutorial/bw_LME_tutorial2.pdf.

+### R1D3
+Finished the tutorial about Mixed Linear Models in R. Using a new notebook to run the analysis and following the instructions from http://www.bodowinter.com/tutorial/bw_LME_tutorial2.pdf.